Climatic zones of the oceans. Pacific Ocean. Climate and properties of water masses Climatic zones of the Atlantic Ocean

 Conclusion

-The Pacific Ocean, which is, in fact, the largest geographical feature on the planet, is characterized by a very diverse climate.
-Regardless of the season, a certain atmospheric influence is formed over its waters, which generates low or high temperatures, strong winds or complete calm.
+The Pacific Ocean, which is essentially the largest geographical feature on the planet, is characterized by a very diverse climate.
+Regardless of the time of year, a certain atmospheric influence is formed over its waters, which generates low or high temperatures, strong winds or complete calms.

-Climatic conditions over the territory of the Pacific Ocean are due to its location in all climatic zones, except for the polar ones.
-Most precipitation falls around the equator - up to 2000 mm.
-Due to the fact that the Pacific Ocean is protected by land from the influence of the Arctic Ocean, its northern part is warmer than the southern.
+Climatic conditions over the territory of the Pacific Ocean are determined by its location in all climatic zones, except the polar ones.
+The most precipitation falls in the equator region - up to 2000 mm.
+Due to the fact that the Pacific Ocean is protected by land from the influence of the Arctic Ocean, its northern part is warmer than the southern part.

-The Pacific Ocean, despite its name, is the most restless on the planet.
-Trade winds dominate in its central part, and monsoonal circulation, known for its destructive tropical hurricanes, dominates in the western part. typhoons. dominated in temperate latitudes Western carry- the movement of air masses in a westerly direction.
-There are frequent storms in the north and south.
+The Pacific Ocean, despite its name, is the most turbulent on the planet.
+In its central part trade winds dominate, and in the western part there is a monsoon circulation, known for its destructive tropical hurricanes - typhoons.
+In temperate latitudes it predominates Western transfer- movement of air masses in a westerly direction.
+There are often storms in the north and south.

-Pacific typhoons are a natural phenomenon that causes significant damage and loss of life.
-They hit the Japanese every year.
-Philippine Islands, East Coast of China and Vietnam.
-The diameter of the typhoon ranges from 200 to 1800 km. and in its center there is often calm and even clear weather.
-On the periphery of the typhoon, heavy rains fall, hurricane winds blow, and storm waves reach a height of 10-12 m.
+Pacific typhoons are natural phenomena that cause significant destruction and loss of life.
+They hit Japan every year.
+Philippine Islands, east coast of China and Vietnam.
+The diameter of the typhoon ranges from 200 to 1800 km. and in its center the weather is often calm and even clear.
+On the periphery of the typhoon, there are heavy rains, hurricane winds blow, and storm waves reach a height of 10-12 m.
 One of the peculiar features of the Pacific Ocean is giant waves - tsunami, resulting from underwater volcanic eruptions and earthquakes.
-These waves, unlike wind waves, cover the entire water column.
-Moving at great speed (over 1000 km/h), they remain almost invisible, since they have a height of only 0.5-1.0 m, but in shallow water it increases to tens of meters.
+These waves, unlike wind waves, cover the entire thickness of the water.
+Moving at enormous speeds (over 1000 km/h), they remain almost invisible, since they have a height of only 0.5-1.0 m, but in shallow water it increases to tens of meters.

 To prevent danger, the International Tsunami Warning Service was created.
-Seismic stations determine the time and place of an earthquake, assess the possibility of a tsunami and, in case of danger, notify of the approach of a wave.
+Seismic stations determine the time and place of an earthquake, assess the possibility of a tsunami, and, in case of danger, notify about the approach of a wave.

-The significant length of the ocean from north to south causes changes in the average annual water temperatures on the surface from -1 to +30 °С. Due to the significant amount of precipitation that exceeds the amount of evaporating water, the salinity of surface waters in it is somewhat lower than in other oceans.
+The significant extent of the ocean from north to south causes changes in average annual surface water temperatures from -1 to +30 °C. Due to the significant amount of precipitation that exceeds the amount of evaporating water, the salinity of surface waters in it is somewhat lower than in other oceans.

-Large fogs are observed in the northeastern part of the ocean, moving towards the mainland in the form of huge white waves.
-The real "country of fogs" is called the Bering Sea.
+In the northeastern part of the ocean, large fogs are observed, moving towards the mainland in the form of huge white waves.
+The real “land of fogs” is called the Bering Sea.

-There is almost no floating ice in the North Pacific, as the narrow Bering Strait limits the connection to the Arctic Ocean, where it forms.
-Only the Sea of Okhotsk and the Bering Sea are covered with ice in winter.
+There is almost no floating ice in the North Pacific Ocean because the narrow Bering Strait limits communication with the Arctic Ocean, where it forms.
+Only the Sea of Okhotsk and Bering Sea are covered with ice in winter.

 Currents in the Pacific Ocean correspond to the general pattern of their formation in the World Ocean (Fig. 15).
-Due to the fact that the ocean is very elongated from west to east, it is dominated by significant latitudinal water movements. material from the site
+Due to the fact that the ocean is very elongated from west to east, significant latitudinal movements of water prevail in it.
+Material from the site

 Rice.
 15. Scheme of surface currents in the Pacific Ocean

-The most restless is the ocean between 40-50 ° S. latitude: here the wave height sometimes reaches 15-20 m.
-In the Pacific Ocean, the highest wind waves were recorded - up to 34 m.
+The ocean is most turbulent between 40-50° S. sh.: here the wave height sometimes reaches 15-20 m.
+The highest wind waves were recorded in the Pacific Ocean - up to 34 m.

 Didn't find what you were looking for?
 Use the search

-The Pacific Ocean is located in almost all climatic zones.
+The Pacific Ocean is located in almost all climate zones.
 Most of it lies in the equatorial, subequatorial and tropical zones.

 The climate of the Pacific Ocean is formed due to the zonal distribution of solar radiation and atmospheric circulation, as well as the powerful seasonal influence of the Asian continent.
 Almost all climatic zones can be distinguished in the ocean.
-In the northern temperate zone in winter, the baric center is the Aleutian minimum of pressure, which is weakly expressed in summer.
-To the south is the North Pacific High.
-Along the equator, the Equatorial depression (an area of low pressure) is noted, which is replaced to the south by the South Pacific anticyclone.
-Further south, the pressure decreases again and then again gives way to a high pressure area over Antarctica.
-The direction of the wind is formed in accordance with the location of baric centers.
-In the temperate latitudes of the northern hemisphere, strong westerly winds prevail in winter, and weak southerly winds in summer.
-In the northwest of the ocean, north and northeast monsoon winds are established in winter, which are replaced by south monsoons in summer.
-Cyclones that occur on the polar fronts determine the high frequency of storm winds in the temperate and circumpolar zones (especially in the southern hemisphere).
-In the subtropics and tropics of the northern hemisphere, the northeast trade winds dominate.
+In the northern temperate zone in winter, the pressure center is the Aleutian pressure minimum, which is weakly expressed in summer.
+To the south is the North Pacific Anticyclone.
+Along the equator there is an Equatorial Depression (an area of low pressure), which to the south is replaced by the South Pacific Anticyclone.
+Further south, the pressure drops again and then again gives way to an area of high pressure over Antarctica.
+The wind direction is formed in accordance with the location of the pressure centers.
+In the temperate latitudes of the northern hemisphere, strong westerly winds prevail in winter, and weak southern winds in summer.
+In the northwest of the ocean, in winter, northern and northeastern monsoon winds are established, which in summer are replaced by southern monsoons.
+Cyclones that occur on polar fronts determine the high frequency of storm winds in temperate and subpolar zones (especially in the southern hemisphere).
+In the subtropics and tropics of the northern hemisphere, northeast trade winds dominate.
 In the equatorial zone, mostly calm weather is observed all year round.
-In the tropical and subtropical zones of the southern hemisphere, a steady southeast trade wind dominates, strong in winter and weak in summer.
-Violent tropical hurricanes, here called typhoons, are born in the tropics (mainly in summer).
-They usually arise east of the Philippines, from where they move northwest and north through Taiwan, Japan and fade on the approaches to the Bering Sea.
-Another area where typhoons originate is the coastal regions of the Pacific Ocean adjacent to Central America.
-In the fortieth latitudes of the southern hemisphere, strong and constant westerly winds are observed.
-In the high latitudes of the southern hemisphere, the winds are subject to the general cyclonic circulation characteristic of the sub-Antarctic region of low pressure.
+In the tropical and subtropical zones of the southern hemisphere, a stable southeast trade wind prevails, strong in winter and weak in summer.
+In the tropics, severe tropical hurricanes, called typhoons, arise (mainly in the summer).
+They usually appear east of the Philippines, from where they move northwest and north through Taiwan and Japan and die out on the approaches to the Bering Sea.
+Another area where typhoons originate is the coastal areas of the Pacific Ocean adjacent to Central America.
+In the forties latitudes of the southern hemisphere, strong and constant westerly winds are observed.
+In the high latitudes of the southern hemisphere, winds are subject to the general cyclonic circulation characteristic of the Antarctic low pressure area.

-The distribution of air temperature over the ocean is subordinated to the general latitudinal zonality, but the western part has a warmer climate than the eastern part.
-In the tropical and equatorial zones, average air temperatures from 27.5 °C to 25.5 °C prevail.
-During the summer, the 25°C isotherm widens northward in the western part of the ocean and only slightly in the eastern, and strongly shifts northward in the southern hemisphere.
-Passing over the vast expanses of the ocean, the air masses are intensely saturated with moisture.
-On both sides of the equator in the near-equatorial zone, two narrow bands of maximum precipitation are noted, outlined by an isohyet of 2000 mm, and a relatively arid zone is expressed along the equator.
-In the Pacific Ocean, there is no zone of convergence of the northern trade winds with the southern ones.
-There are two independent zones with excessive moisture and a relatively dry zone separating them.
-To the east, in the equatorial and tropical zones, the amount of precipitation decreases.
-The most arid regions in the northern hemisphere are adjacent to California, in the southern - to the Peruvian and Chilean basins (coastal regions receive less than 50 mm of precipitation per year).
+The distribution of air temperature over the ocean is subject to the general latitudinal zonality, but the western part has a warmer climate than the eastern.
+In tropical and equatorial zones, average air temperatures range from 27.5 °C to 25.5 °C. In summer, the 25 °C isotherm expands northward in the western part of the ocean and only to a small extent in the eastern hemisphere, and in the southern hemisphere it strongly shifts northward.
+Passing over the vast expanses of the ocean, air masses are intensively saturated with moisture.
+On both sides of the equator in the near-equatorial zone, there are two narrow stripes of maximum precipitation, outlined by an isohyet of 2000 mm, and a relatively dry zone is expressed along the equator.
+In the Pacific Ocean there is no zone of convergence of the northern and southern trade winds.
+Two independent zones with excess moisture appear and a relatively dry zone separating them.
+To the east in the equatorial and tropical zones, the amount of precipitation decreases.
+The driest areas in the northern hemisphere are adjacent to California, in the southern - to the Peruvian and Chilean basins (coastal areas receive less than 50 mm of precipitation per year).

 What else to read